 Why do we need to pump the septic tank?

-The actual frequency will vary depending on the usage and how many people on your house.
-For larger households, you may need to pump out the septic tank more frequently.
-For example, while a single person living may be able to go into 10 years without having the tank pumped out, and for 7 family members in a household may need to pump every 2 or 3 years.
+The actual frequency will vary depending on the usage and how many people are in your house.
+You may need to pump out the septic tank more frequently for larger households.
+For example, while a single person may be able to go into 10 years without having the tank pumped out, 7 family members in a household may need to pump every 2 or 3 years.

-To avoid the expensive cost of repair and any potential health hazards, you must examine and make a note for the household septic tank pumping interval to creating a scheduled pumping forward.
+To avoid the expensive repair cost and any potential health hazards, you must examine and note the household septic tank pumping interval to create a scheduled pumping forward.

 Signs you need to empty the septic tank

 2. Slow drains.
-When drains in your septic system get slow, it can because of the legitimate clog.
+When drains in your septic system get slow, it can be because of a legitimate clog.

 3. Odors.
-The septic tank does gather the waste and all gray water that comes from showering, washing dishes, laundry, and many more.
+The septic tank gathers the waste and all gray water that comes from showering, washing dishes, doing laundry, and many more.
 Combined with black water, this can create an odorous mixture that can disturb your neighbor.

 4. Overly healthy lawn.
-Contrary to the general beliefs, grass over the septic bed should look as same as grass in lawns elsewhere.
-If the lawns appear overly greens and lush in the area, this can signify that your septic tank is leaching liquids and need to empty to check if there are any leaks.
+Contrary to the general beliefs, grass over the septic bed should look the same as grass in lawns elsewhere.
+If the lawns appear overly green and lush in the area, this can signify that your septic tank is leaching liquids and needs to be emptied to check if there are any leaks.

 5. Sewer backup.
-This is a sure sign of your septic tank has reached capacity.
-Search for the backup of sewer in lowest drains first, for example, in the basement bathroom.
-If it is found, and then call the professional immediately.
+This is a sure sign that your septic tank has reached capacity.
+Search for the backup of sewer in the lowest drains first, for example, in the basement bathroom.
+If it is found, then call the professional immediately.

 How to choose good septic tank pumping

-To get a good septic tank pumping and inspection, you may ask for testimony from your friend or neighbor contractor.
-Ask them about the reputation of the contractor and how the result from them.
+To get a good septic tank pumping and inspection, you may ask your friend or neighbor contractor for testimony.
+Ask them about the reputation of the contractor and what the result is from them.
 A good contractor should do the following services for their client:

 - Look over to the drain field to look at the tire tracks or any heavy foot traffic signs.

-- A good contractor will dig up and expose the maintenance hole cover and then look at the tank contents.
-The good contractor will find any bad items such as wet wipes, condoms, tampex, and many more that will not break down the system.
-They also will look for any bacterial activity and any indication from over-use chemicals.
+- A good contractor will dig up, expose the maintenance hole cover, and then look at the tank contents.
+The good contractor will find any bad items, such as wet wipes, condoms, tampex, and many more, that will not break down the system.
+They will also look for any bacterial activity and indication of over-use chemicals.

 - They need to check and ensure the inlet and the outlet baffles are in the right place and the proper size.